 If you don’t have academic qualifications, this is an opportunity to begin your training as a secondary school teacher.
 On successful completion of this course you may apply to study one of our two-year secondary teaching degrees, so you’ll be fully qualified to teach in three years.
 These pioneering teaching courses provide a route into secondary teacher training in subjects where the demand for teachers is high, attracting a wide range of applicants looking for new opportunities.

 The Introduction to Secondary Teaching course is designed around subjects named by the Welsh Government as priority subjects.
 As the demand for teachers is high in these subjects, the employment prospects are high.

-You may complete your introduction to secondary teaching over one year full-time, or for added flexibility, two years part-time.
-The teaching course will develop your study skills and self confidence, and enable you to develop your knowledge, skills and understanding to a level that supports application to a range of careers.
+The teaching course will develop your study skills and self confidence and enable you to develop your knowledge, skills and understanding to a level that supports application to a range of careers.
 This includes one of the two-year secondary teaching degree courses.